 During Tubo Kingdom, Qonggyai belonged to Qionglong Qianhu households in “Yo Ru”

 In 11th century, Phagmo Drupa Regime rised, Qonggyai area was under its rule

 In 13th century, Yuan Dynasty(AD 1271-AD 1368) established 13 Wanhu households in Tibet and to established 8 Qianhu households in Qonggyai

 In the middle of 14th century, during Kashag regime, Qonggyai became a large Zong under jurisdiction of Shannan Jiqiao.

 In 1957, Qonggyai Zong was changed to Qonggyai County.

-In 1959, Qonggyai County was officially established, and it was under jurisdiction of Shannan Prefecture
+In 1959, Qonggyai County was established, and it was under jurisdiction of Shannan Prefecture

-In 2016, Shannan Prefecture was abolished, and prefecture-level Shannan City was established, and Qonggyai County was under jurisdiction of Shannan City.
+In 2016, Shannan Prefecture was abolished, and prefecture-level Shannan City was established, and Qonggyai County has been under jurisdiction of Shannan City since then